 What do I need to do?

 Approximately 150,000 affected businesses will have to change their systems for dealing with VAT.
 The important thing for all affected parties in the construction industry is not to waste this additional year.
 WinAccs is already equipped to handle the reverse charge VAT changes for construction.
-So please if you are in this industry don’t put the issue on the back burner till March 2021 speak to us today to fully understand the implications of this change and how to deal with them.
+So please, if you are in this industry, don’t put the issue on the back burner till March 2021 speak to us today, or leave your details by clicking below and we can support you in fully understanding the implications of this change and how to deal with them.